Traditions Patches Wineskins Luke 5:31-39: How to Change

 Luke 5:33 They said to him, “John’s disciples often fast and pray, and so do the disciples of the Pharisees, but yours go on eating and drinking.”

-Fasting twice a week, praying three times a day, the Sabbath regulations, and many such things (Mar 7:13) were invented by the Pharisees and PhDs making serving God a burden, not an act of love.
+Fasting twice a week, praying three times a day, the Sabbath regulations, and many such things (Mar 7:13) were invented by the Pharisees and PhDs, making serving God a burden, not an act of love.

-Jesus despised what they had done by adding their traditions.
 Have things changed?
 No, not really.
-Denominations are full of traditions, but we can all become caught up in traditions and traditions are difficult to break.
-For example, the Bible doesn’t tell us to have Sunday School, nursery, children ministries, student ministries, men’s ministries, women’s ministries, etc. It doesn’t even tell us to meet on Sunday.
+Denominations are full of traditions, but we can all become caught up in traditions, and traditions are difficult to break.
+For example, the Bible doesn’t tell us to have Sunday School, nursery, children’s ministries, student ministries, men’s ministries, women’s ministries, etc. It doesn’t even tell us to meet on Sunday.
 It tells us to assemble but doesn’t tell us what day, and it doesn’t tell us to have musical instruments, but we like them.

 However, it does tell us to sing psalms, hymns, and spiritual songs to one another.
-It does tell us to preach the word, and it does tell us to come with the gift(s) the Holy Spirit has given us.
-My point is many things we do are traditions of men, but nothing is wrong with traditions as long as we don’t see them as equal to the word and burdening people loving God.
+It does tell us to preach the word, and it does tell us to come with the gift(s) the Holy Spirit gave us.
+My point is that many things we do are traditions of men, but nothing is wrong with traditions as long as we don’t see them as equal to the word and burdening people loving God.
 Even communion is as often as you will (1Co 11:25).
-What traditions do you hold to?
-What do you think should happen at church?
-Is it biblical or traditional?

-Obviously, Levi pitched his big gala shindig for Jesus on a Monday or Thursday.
+I suppose Levi pitched his big gala shindig for Jesus on a Monday or Thursday.
 Instead of fasting, Jesus was feasting.
 Instead of being all sad, long-faced, and sackcloth and ashes, Jesus and his disciples were laughing.
-The Pharisees and Ph.D problem was, “How do you expect us to receive you as Messiah when you don’t even observe our religion?”
-Jesus gives four examples to answer.
+The Pharisees’ and Ph.D’s problem was, “How do you expect us to receive you as Messiah when you don’t even observe our religion?”

 Luke 5:34-35 Jesus answered, “Can you make the guests of the bridegroom fast while he is with them?
 But the time will come when the bridegroom will be taken from them; in those days they will fast.”